-Morning registration

-The school is open from 8 .40am on each school day.

-L

-Breakfast club is open fro m 8.00am

-∟ برما ام -

-where students can attend з бу using our online booking sy stem

-• Pupils are expected to be in school in good time for the start of the morning register.
-This means they should arrive at school at least 10 minutest before the register is taken.

-• The morning register is taken at 8.50am on each school day.

-Afternoon registration

-The afternoon register is taken at

-13.00 pm EYFS & KS1 13.35 pm KS2 on each school day.
+Morning registration ı • The school is open from 8.40a m on each school day.
+Breakfast club is open fro om 8.0 00am where students can attend d by us sing our online booking sy stem • • art of the morning register. t before the register is taken • The morning register is to aken at 8.50am on each school day.
+Afternoon registration • The afternoon register is taken at 13.00 pm on each school day.